 Making a Glacier Express Reservation

-For Excellence Class, a seat reservation is 420 CHF regardless of the season.
+For Excellence Class, a seat reservation is CHF 420 regardless of the season.
 Reservations for Excellence Class can only be made on the official Glacier Express website or train stations in Switzerland.
-(Excellence Class will not be available from 16 March to 5 April, 2020.)

 The only exception to seat reservations is for children under 6 travelling in 1st or 2nd Class that don’t require their own seat.